PUBALI19/Cache-Simulator-with-Stream-Buffer-Prefetching/README.md

-One can download these files and do "make clean" and then "make" to compile the files.
+For compiling these files: "make clean" and then "make".
 To run these scripts:
 The simulator accepts exactly 8 command-line arguments in the following order:
 sim   <BLOCKSIZE> <L1_SIZE>  <L1_ASSOC> <L2_SIZE>  <L2_ASSOC> <PREF_N>  <PREF_M> <trace_file>